ShoheiK12/Reversi/README.md

 # Reversi
-This is a simple reversi game.
+This is a simple reversi game using HTML, CSS, JavaScript and React.